ShreyKumar/StudyCat/deliverable-02/iteration-02.plan.md

 Jeff Lin

 - Responsible for adding endpoints to add and remove persistent data from firebase
-- Also responible for checking database inserts
+- Also responsible for checking database inserts

 Team 3 (Extension):